The Storm | Balazs Gardi

 About Balazs Gardi

-Gardi began his career as a photojournalist after studying photography at the Budapesti Komplex SZC Kézművesipari vocational high school, Budapest, and at Cardiff University's School of Journalism in the United Kingdom.
+Gardi began his career as a photojournalist after studying photography in his native Hungary, and at Cardiff University’s School of Journalism in the United Kingdom.

 He is known for creating long-form immersive projects that explore the tension between people and their environment.
 He seeks to highlight the grotesque conflict and surprising beauty that human activity often produces.
 Gardi devoted more than two decades to capturing the landscape of the war in Afghanistan and has travelled to dozens of countries to survey the far-reaching consequences of the global water crisis.

-Gardi has received grants and fellowships from the Alexia Foundation, INK, Magnum Foundation, Reuters Foundation and Getty Images.
-He is the recipient of the Bayeux Calvados Award for War Correspondents in 2008; the Global Vision Award at Pictures of the Year International in 2009 and three first prizes at World Press Photo.
+Gardi has received grants and fellowships from the Alexia Foundation; NIK Global Foundation; Magnum Foundation; Reuters Foundation and Getty Images.
+He is the recipient of the Bayeux Calvados Award for War Correspondents in 2008; the Global Vision Award at Pictures of the Year International in 2009; and three first prizes at World Press Photo.